SatyaDevi-Amujala/TODO-JSONPlaceHolder/README.md

 ## Objective:
 Building  a TODO CRUD (Create, Read, Update, Delete) project using React.js.
 ## Tech Stack:
-● React.js for the frontend
+● React.js for the frontend.
-● Bootstrap for styling
+● Bootstrap for styling.
-● JSONPlaceholder for the backend mock API
+● JSONPlaceholder for the backend mock API.
-● Axios for API requests
+● Axios for API requests.
 ## Requirements:
 ## Setup:
 1. Initialize a new React.js project.